 The architect for the statue is renowned sculptor Ed Dwight, designer of the African American History Monument at the state capitol in Columbia.

 Center for Creative Partnerships is collaborating with Board Member, Rev. Kenneth Hodges, pastor of Tabernacle Baptist Church, on this significant project.

 Harriet Tubman Monument Giving Levels:

-Contributions of $1,000 and above the names of the contributors will be placed at or on the back of monument.
+For contributions of $1,000 and above the names of the contributors will be placed at or on the back of the monument.
 All other contributors’ names will be listed in the dedication book.